All insights

 Fourth Avenue ResidencesS$2,345~S$346,0004.4 years3.2%

 Historical figures per DecouplingExpertise's analysis of caveat data.
-Dunearn House entry is analyst consensus pending official pricing.
+Dunearn House entry is the actual launch average (25 to 26 July 2026, 56% sold); profit and annualised return remain TBC pending a resale track record.

 Read the columns left to right.
 All three projects made money.
 All three sat in the same broad market over roughly the same window.
 The project with the highest entry price earned barely more than half the annualised return of the other two.
 Fourth Avenue Residences owners did not buy a bad project; they bought a good project at a price that had already consumed most of the near term upside.
 As DecouplingExpertise puts it, the higher entry price creates a downstream affordability issue: Fourth Avenue owners were required to sell at S$2,684 psf to achieve a target of S$350k plus in profit.
 Their exit price was dictated the day they signed.